aldebaran/libqi/doc/source/api/signature.rst

 - qi::Signature

 Each object have a set of methods.
 Methods have parameters.
-Parameters are represented by a GenericValue.
+Parameters are represented by a AnyValue.
 To call a method you need to be sure that for each parameter the qi::Type is the same for the method parameter and the effective payload.

 Effective Signature
 -------------------

 Generate an effective signature starting from the type and the value.
 The goals is to remove the ambiguity introduced by dynamics types.

-- convert GenericValue to the "runtime" real type.
+- convert AnyValue to the "runtime" real type.
 For a Value containing a string we will have "m" -> "s".
 - convert homogenous container to the real type.
 For a vector<value> only containing string we will have "[m]" -> "[s]"

 .. note::